hyperledger/identus-docs/documentation/docs/atala-prism/infrastructure/running-agent-locally.md

 your machine without the need for complex networking configuration such as firewall management or port forwarding.

 Ngrok assigns a unique domain name to each tunnel created with it, which lives for the duration that ngrok is running.
-This domain is the externally accessible ingress point for other agents to communicate with your agent with
+This domain is the externally accessible ingress point for other agents to communicate with your agent.

 Please visit the [ngrok website](https://ngrok.com/) and sign-up for a free account.
 Once you have completed the sign-up process, the ngrok website will take you through an installation guide that will help you configure an ngrok agent on